ricardomatias/idea-thumbnails/README.md

 - [x] Decide folder name for images: .thumbnails
 - [x] Create .thumbnails on start if missing
 - [x] Allow drag & drop image to image placeholder to set it.
+- [x] Ask in Slack how to detect item in list under mouse.
+Figured out!
+- [x] Copy image upon drag and drop
-- [ ] Activate updating real .kt files with header (now using /tmp)
+- [x] Activate updating real .kt files with header (now using /tmp)
-- [ ] Copy image upon drag and drop
 - [ ] Enable plugin only if project is openrndr-template
-- [ ] Ask in Slack how to detect item in list under mouse when d&d or add events to each JPanel instead of to the JBList
 - [ ] Make it possible to click on image (enlarge) and name (open file to edit)
-- [ ] For programs without hash show image placeholder.
+- [x] For programs without hash show image placeholder.
 Clicking on it opens file to edit.
 - [ ] Decide how to save screenshot
-- [ ] Add filter by name
+- [ ] Add filter-by-name
 - [ ] Add filter for with/missing/both thumbnail
-- [ ] Nice to have: allow multiple screenshots per program.
+- [ ] Add filter-by-age
 - [ ] Detect file changes to reload